cardstack/boxel/docs/computed-fields.md

 # Computed Fields

-A card’s fields can link to or contain other cards.
-A special In addition to linking to or containing card fields, a card can have a “computed” field.
+In addition to linking to or containing card fields, a card can have a “computed” field.
 Its value will be determined by the output of the `computeVia` function and update when its constituent fields changes.

 ```typescript